development6601/test-react-todo/README.md

 ## 📖 Description

-This directory, `.`, is a temporary repository likely used for storing intermediate files during a build or software operation.
+This directory, `.`, is a temporary repository likely used to store intermediate files during a software project build or operation.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.